Lead: Bulk

 Its close-packed face-centered cubic structure and high atomic mass give lead a density of 11.34 g/cm^{3}, greater than that of common metals such as iron (7.87 g/cm^{3}), copper (8.93 g/cm^{3}), and zinc (7.14 g/cm^{3}).
 This high density is the origin of the idiom to go over like a lead balloon.
 (Note: British English: to go down like a lead balloon.)
 Some rarer metals are denser: tungsten and gold are both 19.3 g/cm^{3}, while osmium—the densest known metal—has a density of 22.59 g/cm^{3}, nearly twice that of lead.

 Lead is soft, with a Mohs hardness of 1.5, and can be scratched with a fingernail.
 It is very malleable and moderately ductile.
 (Note: Malleability describes how easily it deforms under compression, whereas ductility means its ability to stretch.)
 Its bulk modulus—a measure of resistance to compression—is 45.8 GPa, compared with 75.2 GPa for aluminium, 137.8 GPa for copper, and 160–169 GPa for mild steel.
 Lead's tensile strength is low, at 12–17 MPa (around six times lower than aluminium, ten times lower than copper, and fifteen times lower than mild steel).
-Strength can be increased by alloying with small amounts of copper or antimony.
+Its strength can be increased by alloying with small amounts of copper or antimony.